 Factors such as age, race, personal or family history of colon disease and diet can play a significant role in having an increased risk of developing colorectal cancer.

-Many colon cancers develop over a long period of time, often arising from pre-cancerous colon polyps which gradually grow and may turn into cancer slowly.
+Many colon cancers develop over a long period of time, often arising from pre-cancerous colon polyps which gradually grow and may turn into cancer.
 Many early stage colon cancers do not cause any symptoms at all.
-Therefore, various methods of colon cancer screening are currently recommended and conducted in the hopes of finding the polyp or cancer at a time when it can be removed and cured.
-You should consider talking to your physician about if and when you may be eligible for colon cancer screening.
+Therefore, various methods of colon cancer screening are currently recommended in the hope of finding the polyp or cancer at a time when it can be removed and cured.
+You should consider talking to your physician about if and when colon cancer screening would be appropriate.

 If the cancer has grown to a size where it causes symptoms, these may include: